isomerpages/moe-tampinessec/_our-co-curriculum/Direct School Admission (DSA).md

 <p>
 <br>
 </p>
-<p>Please note that meeting all the criteria does not guarantee the student
+<p>Please note that meeting all the criteria does not guarantee that the
-will be shortlisted/given an offer.&nbsp;</p>
+student will be shortlisted/given an offer.&nbsp;</p>
 <p>Applicants who do not have prior experience may also apply.
 The school
 will assess applicants based on the selection criteria, which may include assessing the potential of the applicants</p>